scoheb/tektor/ACTION-USAGE.md

 ### Runtime Parameters (`params`)

 Runtime parameters are used for Tekton parameter substitution within your pipeline and task definitions.
 These help resolve parameter references like `$(params.paramName)` during validation.
+Use the multi-line format with one parameter per line:

 ```yaml
 - name: Validate Tekton resources